How to spend a weekend discovering Planes, Trains and Autos

 This May long weekend kick the adventure up a notch with a visit to Ipswich’s Planes, Trains and Autos Festival.

-The festival will run from Saturday May 3 to Monday May 5 and includes Fully Charged, on May 3, celebrating all things aviation, rail, autos and more.
-There are rides on miniature trains and a car display on May 4 and the Retro Picnic on May 5.
+The festival will run from Saturday May 2 to Monday May 4 and includes Fully Charged, on May 2, celebrating all things aviation, rail, autos and more.
+There are rides on miniature trains and car events on May 3 and the Retro Picnic on May 4.

-Plus there’s all the fun of the museum, including the Sciencentre and train simulators to explore.
-Tickets are only $6 per adult and $5 per child or $20 per family if booked online before the event!, at the gate tickets will be $10 for adults, $7 for children and $30 per family (two adults and up to three children).
+Tickets are great value at just $6 per adult and $5 per child, or $20 per family when booked online prior to the event.
+Tickets purchased at the gate will be $10 per adult, $7 per child or $30 per family (two adults and up to three children).

 Planes Trains and Autos 2022